sublimino/nodepdx.github.com/blog/markdown/2013-04-16-T-Minus-One-Month.md

 #### Aron Racho

 The phrase "Romancing the Stone" is a piece of jewelers' jargon, referring to a step in preparing a gem for use in jewelry.
 It's also one of first films directed by the great Robert Zemeckis, who gave us such classics as Back To The Future, Forrest Gump, and Who Framed Roger Rabbit?.
 But we're not here to talk movies, or are we?
-Aron Racho, a talented guitar player and reformed Java developer, will tell us of his own journey to love JavaScript, which we will here-to-fore refer to using our own special jargon as "Bromancing the Node".
+Aron Racho, a talented guitar player and reformed Java developer, will tell us of his own journey to love JavaScript, which we will henceforth refer to using our own special jargon as "Bromancing the Node".
 I'm not completely sure what "bromancing" is, but Aron will be sharing that with us, straight from El Corazon.

 #### Christopher Meiklejohn ([Twitter](https://twitter.com/cmeik), [GitHub](https://github.com/cmeiklejohn))